khadim2090/cmr-conflict-data-mining-board-app/README.md

 if you use this app, make this:

 1. install all package in requirement.txt file
-2. copy and paste the path data from folder data (pandas pd.read_excel(path))
+2. copy and paste folder in your own directory.
 3. go to terminal and write streamlit run cmrConflictDM.py
 4. enjoy app

 N.B: tokenization.py is a module for text mining.

-learn more: streamlit.

-if you have problem, let's me know:

-contact: lumierebatalong@gmail.com

-important:

-if you use this app for your research (article, commercial, etc..) please put me in your reference and send me message for more information.

-Thanks!